The default character set of OceanBase Database is utf8mb4.

 Query OK, 0 rows affected

-/* Query the data in Table t.
-The characters inserted in the second batch are still garbled. */
+/* Query the data in table t again.
+The second set of characters is still garbled. */

 obclient> SELECT * FROM t;